-Summary 5 1
+Summary

-We currently hold, or have rights to acquire, interests in one mineral property in Nevada, USA, the NBP.
-The Company's objective with respect to such property is to evaluate the potential of the property and to determine if spending additional funds is warranted (in which case, an appropriate program to advance the property to the next decision point will be formulated and, depending upon available funds, implemented by us) or not (in which case the property may be returned by us to the optionor/lessor or, in respect of properties in which we are earning an interest, be returned to the optionor thereof).
-Our present focus is on the exploration and, if warranted, development of the NBP, located 15 kilometres north of Beatty, Nevada.
+We currently hold, or have rights to acquire, interests in two mineral properties in Nevada, USA, the NBP and the Mother Lode Property.
+The Company's objective with respect to such Properties are to evaluate the potential of the Properties and to determine if spending additional funds is warranted (in which case, an appropriate program to advance the Properties to the next decision point will be formulated and, depending upon available funds, implemented by us) or not (in which case the Properties may be returned by us to the optionor/lessor or, in respect of properties in which we are earning an interest, be returned to the optionor thereof).
+Our present focus is on the exploration and, if warranted, development of the NBP, located 15 kilometres north of Beatty, Nevada, and the Mother Lode Property, located in the Bare Mountain District, approximately 10 kilometres from the NBP.
+Corvus also staked two additional claim blocks, the MN claim group, to the northwest of the Mother Lode claims, and the ME claim group, to the east of the Mother Lode claims.
 The progress on, and results of, the work programs on our material mineral property is set out under Part I, Item 2, Properties in this Annual Report.
-We continue to assess additional mineral property acquisitions but do not presently contemplate entering into any such agreements, other than in connection with the NBP.
+We continue to assess additional mineral property acquisitions but do not presently contemplate entering into any such agreements, other than in connection with the NBP and the Mother Lode Property.

 We are in the exploration stage and do not mine, produce or sell any mineral products at this time.
 With respect to the NBP, our present preliminary studies indicate that any production would be through a combination of heap leaching some of the mineralization (and treatment of the leaching solution to recover gold and silver) and processing other portions of the mineralization through a gravity concentration-cyanide leach milling process.
+We intend to initiate an exploration and, if warranted, a resource development program at the Mother Lode Property in the summer of 2017.